According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 - Abide by any policy on restrictions for property alteration, smoking, and pets

-- Paying rent on time or choosing to withhold rent under certain circumstances.
+- Paying rent on time or choosing to withhold rent under certain circumstances as per the rental agreement.

 - Maintain fixtures in a clean and sanitary state